 Practicing on fake skin also offers these additional benefits:

 That last point is one of the most important parts of learning to tattoo.
 Friends and family, if they’re willing to get a tattoo, will not be available every day for you to practice.
 Additionally, when you first start, you’ll be tattooing for free, since most people will be doing you a favor by letting you practice on them.
 Because they won’t be placing deposits, they’ll often cancel/ reschedule, giving you fewer opportunities to improve.

 When this happens and you’re only tattooing once or twice a week, it’s hard to get better.
 Even if you can see a mistake you made, you won’t be able to apply what you learned until the next week - or whenever you have another opportunity to tattoo.
 By then, you’ll forget what you learned and continue to make the same mistakes.

 However, if you’re tattooing on fake skin several hours a day, you’ll improve quickly and form good habits.
-If you’re looking for a brand recommendation, Reelskin.com has high-quality fake skins.
+If you’re looking for a brand recommendation, Reelskin has high-quality fake skins.

 Cons to Fake Skin

-The only cons when it comes to practicing on fake skin is that the texture is slightly different.
+The only cons when it comes to practicing on fake skin is that the texture is slightly different from human skin.
 Firstly, fake skin does not bleed like a client will.
 And secondly, the surface of fake skin is flat and very solid, so you don’t have to stretch the skin, which is something you’ll have to do with an actual client.